rovin-ms/aks-secure-baseline/03-aad.md

    export TENANTID_K8SRBAC=$(az account show --query tenantId --output tsv)
    ```

-1. Create/identify the first Azure AD security group that is going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`.
+1. Create/identify the Azure AD security group that is going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`.

    If you already have a security group that is appropriate for your cluster's admin service accounts, use that group and skip this step.
 If using your own group or your Azure AD administrator created one for you to use; you will need to update the group name throughout the reference implementation.

    > :warning: This cluster role is the highest-privileged role available in Kubernetes.
 Members of this group will have _complete access throughout the cluster_.
 Generally speaking, there should be **no standing access** at this level; ideally implementing JIT AD group membership when necessary.
-In this implementation, you'll create a dedicated account for this purpose (next step) to represent this separation.
+In the next step, you'll create a dedicated account for this highly-privileged, administrative role.
 Ensure your all of your cluster's RBAC assignments and memberships are maliciously managed and auditable; aligning to minimal standing permissions and all other organization & compliance requirements.

    ```bash
    export AADOBJECTNAME_GROUP_CLUSTERADMIN=cluster-admins-bu0001a000500